Simulation-Based Optimization of User Interfaces for Quality-Assuring Machine Learning Model Predictions

 \section{Abstract}

-Many mission-critical applications of machine learning (ML) in the real-world require a quality assurance (QA) process before the decisions or predictions of an ML model can be deployed.
-Because QA4ML users have to view a non-trivial amount of data and perform many input actions to correct errors made by the ML model, an optimally-designed user interface (UI) can reduce the cost of interactions significantly.
-A UI's effectiveness can be affected by many factors, such as the number of data objects processed concurrently, the types of commands for correcting errors, and the availability of algorithms for assisting users.
-We propose using simulation to aid the design and optimization of intelligent user interfaces for QA4ML processes.
-In particular, we focus on simulating the combined effects of human intelligence in selecting appropriate commands and algorithms, and machine intelligence in providing a collection of general-purpose algorithms for reordering data objects to be quality-assured.
+Quality-sensitive applications of machine learning (ML) require quality assurance (QA) by humans before the predictions of an ML model can be deployed.
+QA for ML (\QAforML) interfaces require users to view a large amount of data and perform many interactions to correct errors made by the ML model.
+An optimized user interface (UI) can significantly reduce interaction costs.
+While UI optimization can be informed by user studies evaluating design options, this approach is not scalable because there are typically numerous small variations that can affect the efficiency of a \QAforML interface.
+Hence, we propose using simulation to evaluate and aid the optimization of \QAforML interfaces.
+In particular, we focus on simulating the combined effects of human intelligence in initiating appropriate interaction commands and machine intelligence in providing algorithmic assistance for accelerating \QAforML processes.
+As \QAforML is usually labor-intensive, we use the simulated task completion time as the metric for UI optimization under different interface and algorithm setups.
+We demonstrate the usage of this UI design method in several \QAforML applications.

 \ccsdesc[500]{Human-centered computing~HCI design and evaluation methods} \ccsdesc[300]{Information systems~Multimedia information systems}